Session Replay: What It Is & How to Use It Effectively

 Who benefits from using session replay

-Anyone who’s involved in improving the online customer experience reaps the benefits of session replay.
+Anyone involved in improving the digital customer experience reaps the benefits of session replay.
 This includes a broad range of people across your entire company, including:

 • Customer support team: Session playbacks give customer support teams context on the issues users are facing, which saves time and helps them resolve customers’ problems.
-It’s a lot easier to understand your customer’s issue if you can see it through their eyes.
+It’s much easier to understand your customer’s issue if you can see it through their eyes.

 Integrating session replay with digital analytics

-While session replay tools can be powerful, they are most effective when integrated with a traditional digital analytics product like Amplitude.
-Digital analytics products allow you to run reports around funnels, paths, and other items that identify potential conversion issues.
+While session replay tools can be powerful, they are most effective when integrated with a traditional product like .
+Digital analytics products enable you to run reports around , , and other items that identify potential conversion issues.

 Digital analytics products are great at surfacing the biggest issues on a website or mobile app.
-Once these issues are identified, session replay tools can be used to “view” the problem.
+Once these issues are identified, session replay tools like can be used to “view” the problem.
 The combination of these tools can help organizations find and remedy conversion issues.
-Identifying these high-level conversion issues via session replay tools alone is possible, but may require viewing many recordings to find the potential conversion issues.
+Identifying these high-level conversion issues via session replay tools alone is possible but may require viewing many replays to find the potential conversion issues.

-Integrating session replay tools and digital analytics tools typically involves passing a session replay recording identifier as a property to the digital analytics product.
-Then when digital analysts find an issue, they can filter the data to isolate users or sessions that encountered the issue and use the session replay property to zero in on recordings that demonstrate the problem.
+Integrating session replay tools and digital analytics tools typically involves passing a session replay identifier as a property to the digital analytics product.
+When you find an issue, you can filter the data to isolate users or sessions that encountered the issue and use the session replay property to zero in on replays that demonstrate the problem.

 5 common problems solved with session replay

 Now you know what a session replay is.
 But what problems does it solve?
-Session replays solve many problems with the overall digital experience for a broad range of people.
+Session replays solve many problems with the overall website experience for a broad range of use cases.
 Some of these include:

-Session replay tools give you a lot of detail on what’s happening on your site, which helps with CRO (conversion rate optimization).
-From the observations in the session recordings, you can hypothesize and test (through A/B testing) possible solutions for boosting conversions.
+Session replay tools give you a lot of detail on what’s happening on your site, which helps with .
+From the observations in the session replays, you can hypothesize and test (through A/B testing) possible solutions for boosting conversions.

 3. No context while supporting customers